naveena-as/AccommodationRecommendation/README.md

 ![Connection and import](https://user-images.githubusercontent.com/67685791/120346702-3e321380-c319-11eb-9583-c7bea6f18b07.png)

-Here, `accomodation` is the database name and “listing” is the collection name.
+Here, `accomodation` is the database name and `listing` is the collection name.
 `datetime` has been included for updating the `last_review` field while rating a listing,  `pprint` for printing documents in an orderly manner.

 The menu has 10 queries and an option to quit.

 ![Menu](https://user-images.githubusercontent.com/67685791/120347654-1abb9880-c31a-11eb-8359-75c8efa7d397.png)

 For each query, a separate function has been written, with some interlinked based on the logic.
-The listing id (feature "id") is the key of the documents, apart from the system generated feature "\_id".
+The listing id (feature `id`) is the key of the documents, apart from the system generated feature `_id`.